HROlive/Rapid-Application-Development-Using-Large-Language-Models/README.md

 <a name="information"></a>
 ## Information
-By participating in this workshop, you’ll learn how to:
+The overall goals of this course were the following:
-> - Find, pull in, and experiment with the HuggingFace model repository and the associated transformers API
+> - Find, pull in, and experiment with the HuggingFace model repository and the associated transformers API;
-> - Use encoder models for tasks like semantic analysis, embedding, question-answering, and zero-shot classification
+> - Use encoder models for tasks like semantic analysis, embedding, question-answering, and zero-shot classification;
-> - Use decoder models to generate sequences like code, unbounded answers, and conversations
+> - Use decoder models to generate sequences like code, unbounded answers, and conversations;
-> - Use state management and composition techniques to guide LLMs for safe, effective, and accurate conversation
+> - Use state management and composition techniques to guide LLMs for safe, effective, and accurate conversation;

 More detailed information and links for the course can be found on the [course website](https://www.nvidia.com/en-eu/training/instructor-led-workshops/rapid-application-development-using-large-language-models/).